tboeni/TobisTomeOfTruths/Items.md

 ## Rootwrap Vambraces

 Unarmed strikes and natural weapons count as magical for the purpose of overcoming resistance and immunity.
-(Big upgrade at tier 2 for monks, but consistent with the repeater’s +1 magic property.)

 Once per turn, when you hit with an unarmed strike/natural attack, you may deal an extra 1d4 bludgeoning damage.
-(Keeps the “root lash” feel without multiplying damage across every strike.)

 Earthen Reprisal (1/short rest): As a bonus action, slam the ground.
-Each creature within 10 ft. must make a DC 14 Strength save or fall prone.
+Each creature within 10 ft. must make a DC 13 Strength save or fall prone.
+Only for creatures your size or below.

 <details>